By Elizabeth Goede and Dr. Adam L. Seidner

 Behavioral Risk Factors Affecting Recovery

-Both internal and external factors influence how biopsychosocial elements (shown above) affect a person’s development of avoidable disability, chronic pain and lingering recovery.
+Both internal and external factors influence how biopsychosocial elements shown in the infographic affect a person’s development of avoidable disability, chronic pain and lingering recovery.

 Here are examples of some behavioral risk factors and the impact they can have on an injured worker: